Research and Innovation in Gynaecological Surgery

 Directors: Dr Matt Hewitt and Professor Barry O’Reilly

 The Centre for Research and Innovation in Gynaecological Surgery is dedicated to all aspects of research and innovation in gynaecological surgery.
 Its facilities include two dedicated integrated operating theatres fully linked to the educational facility of UCC within the hospital.
 The theatres are connected to a Da Vinci surgical platform: this is a precision surgical tool used for the treatment of benign and malignant disease by enabling performance of complex and delicate procedures through small incisions.
 It leads to significantly less pain, less blood loss, fewer complications, less scarring, a shorter hospital stay and a faster return to normal daily activities.
 It is utilised in both undergraduate and postgraduate education to demonstrate “live surgery”.

-Recently, the CUMH Department of Urogynaecology and Pelvic Floor Reconstructive Surgery was accredited by EBCOG/EUGA as a subspecialty training centre in Urogynaecology and is a recommended centre to visit and train by the International Urogynaecological Association (IUGA).
+The CUMH Department of Urogynaecology and Pelvic Floor Reconstructive Surgery has been accredited by EBCOG/EUGA as a subspecialty training centre in Urogynaecology and is a recommended centre to visit and train by the International Urogynaecological Association (IUGA).